Dental antibiotics – When to use what

 - Penicillin V: 1000mg loading and then 500mg QID 3-7 days.
 This is our first line of defense.

 - Amoxicillin: 1000mg loading and then 500mg TID for 3-7 days.

 - Clindamycin: 600mg loading dose and then 300mg TID or QID for 3-7 days.
 This is no longer the first line if allergic to pen VK.

 - Metronidazole: 1000mg loading dose and then 500mg TID for 5-7 days.
 This is adjunct to pen VK or clindamycin if no improvement after 2-3 days, both will be taken then.

 What to do when a patient is allergic to both penicillin and clindamycin?
 As of 2021 clindamycin is no longer number 1 for penicillin allergy.

-- Azithromycin Z-Pack 3 or 5 day pack (This is arguably number 2 after amoxicillin for endodontic infection according to AAE guideline below).
+- Azithromycin Z-Pack 3 or 5 day pack (This is now number 2 after amoxicillin for endodontic infection according to AAE guideline below).
 Loading dose for surgery or pre-med is 500-1000mg.